 Angel Garcia, is a 4th year Criminal Justice and Sociology major.
 He is president and a brother of Nu Alpha Kappa Fraternity Inc at CSUSM.

 Bryan Karp, is a 4th year at CSUSM, and a member of the San Diego NROTC Unit.
 He is double majoring in Political Science and Criminology and Justice Studies.
 Bryan is a member of the CSUSM powerlifting team and loves to train.

 Mary Nacu, is a 4th year Kinesiology major concentrating in health science.
 She is a physical therapy intern and plans to attend an accelerated BSN program to become a perioperative or cardiac nurse after graduation.
 She enjoys exploring new food places, going on road trips and spending time with family and friends.

-To be considered for a SVP Trainer position, you must: (1) have completed at least one full semester at CSUSM, (2) have no prior criminal convictions or Title IX findings of sexual misconduct, and (3) complete a Zoom interview with the Sexual Violence Advocacy & Education staff.
-If selected for a position, you must agree to (1) participate in an introductory virtual training with Sexual Violence Advocacy & Education staff, (2) co-facilitate at least 2 virtual presentations throughout the semester, and (3) participate in additional training/preparation (as needed) prior to presentations.
+To be considered for a SVPE position, you must: (1) have completed at least one full semester at CSUSM, (2) have no prior criminal convictions or Title IX findings of sexual misconduct, and (3) complete a Zoom interview.
+If selected for a position, you must agree to (1) participate in an introductory virtual training, (2) co-facilitate at least two in-person or virtual presentations throughout the semester, and (3) participate in additional training/preparation (as needed) prior to presentations.

-The time commitment is 4-6 hours per month (on average) for one semester.
+The time commitment is 4-6 hours per month (on average) for one year.